How One Donated Drone Led To 40 IDF Soldiers Being Saved

 Since the beginning of the war, the Efune family of Be’er Sheva purchased over 140 drones with the assistance and donations from dear readers and other friends around the world.
 We’re now at a critical moment in the war, and have urgent requests from IDF company commanders for 85 drones.
 After Gaza, the drones will be used in Lebanon if a wider war starts with Hezbollah.
 Each drone is estimated to save the life of at least one IDF soldier, but usually more.

-Two weeks ago, 40 IDF soldiers lives were saved in one go, B’chasdei Hashem.
+40 IDF soldiers lives were saved in one go, B’chasdei Hashem.
 Let’s save hundreds more.
-The goal is ambitious, but we’re a strong team—we can do it!

 • Soldiers picking up drones from the lab and meeting points as part of the campaign